 Find the lowest electric rate with our energy comparison tools

-Find the right energy plan for you home can save hundreds of dollars each year, but it’s not always as simple as selecting the plan with the lowest rate per kilowatt-hour.
+Finding the right energy plan for you home can save hundreds of dollars each year.
+Unfortunately, it’s not as simple as selecting the plan with the lowest rate per kilowatt-hour.

 Getting the lowest cost energy plan can equate to a big relief your bottom line.
 Our average business customer saves 20% on their annual energy costs.
-If you’re spending several thousands of dollars on electricity in a month that can be a big chunk of money back in your pocket.
+If you spend several thousands of dollars on electricity a month that can take a chunk out of your bottom line.

-Just like residential energy plans, commercial energy plans have complicated terms and conditions.
+Like residential energy plans, commercial energy plans have complicated terms and conditions.
 For large businesses, there are even more rate structures and conditions.
-Unfortunately, because the vast difference in usage and complexities with business energy usage there is no Energy Facts Label for commercial energy plans.
+Business energy plans do not have an Energy Facts Label.

 If you have questions about an energy plan contact us, and we will be happy to answer your questions.

 In 2002, Texas became a deregulated energy state.
-Deregulated energy markets allow for its customers to shop in a competitive market from various suppliers, rather than essentially being assigned to a company.
+Deregulated energy markets allow for its customers to shop in a competitive market.
+Texas residents can shop for energy plans and choose their energy supplier.

-You can learn more about energy deregulation and which state have deregulated their electric markets in this article.
+Learn more about energy deregulation and which states have open electric markets here.

-If you open your bill to a shockingly high amount you may want to see if switching to a new energy provider makes financial sense.
-You will need to consider the current price of electricity, early termination fees and other factors.
+Shocked by your electric bill?
+You may want to see if switching to a new energy provider makes financial sense.
+Consider the current price of electricity, early termination fees and other factors.

 Once you have reviewed your current contract and know what.
 If any termination fees you have, switching plans is simple.
-You can just browse rates and switch online in about 5 minutes using our tools.
-You can find more information and details on how to switch electric suppliers in this help article.
+You can browse rates and switch online in about 5 minutes using our tools.

 There are various types of energy plans that use different types of pricing models.
 Without going into too much detail, we will focus on the two most common types of energy plans.
 Fixed rate and variable rate.

 The simple definition of a variable rate plan is that you are signing up for a contract with a variable rate.
 The rate will change on monthly basis based on market factors.
-Variable plans offer more flexibility but also present more volatility in pricing which may affect your monthly electricity bill.
+Variable plans offer more flexibility but also present more volatility in pricing.
+Leaving you vulnerable to factors that may affect your monthly electricity bill.

 By signing up for a longer contract with an energy providers (2 -3 years), you can usually get a lower rate.
 With longer terms, suppliers are able to forecast usage better.
-This allows them to purchase energy futures to balance supply and demand.
-Providers will often pass that savings on to you.
-When long term plans are more expensive it usually means that the energy market is unusually low or that pricing will increase soon.
+This allows them to buy energy futures to balance supply and demand.
+Providers will often pass those savings on to you.

-The delivery of your electricity is handled by the local utility.
+Most suppliers offer online billing, but larger suppliers have more tools and support.
+The local utility handles the delivery of your power.
 For example, in Houston the utility is Centerpoint.
 They handle outages, maintain the grid etc.